 Your next big task is how do you know or discovered what people are really interested in reading?

-You start by doing keyword research or going to places like Amazon, eBay, question and answers site, online communities, forums, social media sites etc.
+And by going to places like Amazon, eBay, question and answers site, online communities, forums, social media sites, etc.

 Forum, social media sites and online communities are reliable places to get real-time information about current events and what people are really talking about at the moments.

 You’re not just getting real-time information.
 But also gathering marketing intelligence about where to start marketing immediately your post went live.

 If the news blows up on social media sites – you already know where to kick-start your marketing campaign.